These Pumpkin Cheesecake Bars have smooth, creamy cheesecake with a gingersnap crust. Made in a 9×13 pan these bars are perfect for sharing!

-2. Can this be made into a one layer cheesecake?
 Yes!
 Skip the step where you remove three cups of batter and add the pumpkin puree and spices to the entire cheesecake batter.
 Spread over the crust and bake.

-This Pumpkin Cheesecake Dessert is absolutely divine!
+These pumpkin cheesecake bars are absolutely divine!
 The gingersnap crust is so chewy and flavorful.
 It’s the perfect compliment to the creamy cheesecake.

-I’ve made this pumpkin cheesecake several times already.
+I’ve made this pumpkin cheesecake dessert several times already.
 My husband brought one pan to work to share and I shared another at ladies coffee night.
 Everyone raved about how good it is!

 Craving Pumpkin Desserts?
 Try one of these next:

-Pumpkin Cheesecake Ritz Cookies are like a pumpkin truffle inside Ritz crackers.
+Pumpkin Cheesecake Ritz Cookies: Pumpkin Cheesecake Ritz Cookies are like a pumpkin truffle inside Ritz crackers.
 The dark chocolate is the perfect compliment to the sweet pumpkin filling.